Dapatkan GRATIS EBOOK tentang Manajemen Sumber Daya Manusia, HRD, Human Capital, Leadership, Public Speaking & Ilmu Pengembangan Diri

 A funny thing happened on the way to a tweet.

 Last week I tweeted an article appropriately titled “Making the Case for Corporate Social Human Resources: Are You Prepared for HR 3.0?”
-The article reviewed a recently published book “CSR for HR: A Necessary Partnership for Advancing Responsible Business Practices,” and it makes the argument for connecting CSR (corporate social responsibility) with a company’s human resource function.
-I was intrigued with the 3.0 statement.
+The article reviewed a recently published book “CSR for HR: A Necessary Partnership for Advancing Responsible Business Practices,”

 This kind of stayed in my mind as I thought over the 1.0 to 3.0 analogy.
 What is HR 3.0 and how does it look?